syedshamael1999/Top_uk_youtubers_2024/README.md

-# Objective
+# Introduction

 - What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+The Head of Marketing wants to identify the leading YouTubers of 2024 to determine the best influencers for marketing campaigns for the rest of the year.

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their subscriber count, total views, total videos, and engagement metrics
-- subscriber count
-- total views
-- total videos, and
-- engagement metrics

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want access to a dashboard that analyzes YouTube channel data in the UK.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+The dashboard should help me identify top-performing channels by key metrics such as subscriber count and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+This will enable me to make well-informed decisions on selecting the right YouTubers for collaboration, ensuring maximum impact for each marketing campaign.

 # Data source

 - What data is needed to achieve our objective?

-We need data on the top UK YouTubers in 2024 that includes their
+We need data on the top UK YouTubers in 2024 that includes their channel names, total subscribers, total views, and total videos uploaded
-- channel names
-- total subscribers
-- total views
-- total videos uploaded